pjvf17/sudoku/ideas.md

   - [ ] Recolor yourself
 - [ ] Indication of loading
 - [ ] Indication/celebration of complete
+- [ ] Difficulty Selector
+  - [x] Including required specific techniques (05-14-2021)
+    - Basic support exists, not currently able to do from UI
+  - [ ] UI

 ## Finishing touches